werberth/scrum-api/README.md

 # Scrum Board API

-Scrum Board API project exemple from the book [Lightweight Django by Julia Elman and Mark Lavin (O’Reilly).
+Project example from the book [Lightweight Django by Julia Elman and Mark Lavin (O’Reilly).
 Copyright 2014.](http://www.amazon.com/Lightweight-Django-Julia-Elman/dp/149194594X/)

 ## Terms and Conditions

-Please assume the terms and conditions transfer from the examples from the book at [github.com/lightweightdjango](https://github.com/lightweightdjango/examples).
+Please assume the terms and conditions transfer from the examples from the book at [@lightweightdjango](https://github.com/lightweightdjango/examples).

 ## Installation